Capital Cost Allowance Calculator

 Key Takeaways

-- CCA formula: CCA = UCC × CCA Rate.
-In year one, the half-year rule limits your deduction — only 50% of the asset cost enters the UCC pool.
-Verified: $10,000 Class 8 asset at 20% → Year 1 CCA = $1,000; Year 2 CCA = $1,800.
+• CCA formula: CCA = UCC × CCA Rate.
+In year one, the half-year rule normally limits your deduction — but for eligible property acquired after 2024, RIIP can suspend the half-year rule and enhance the first-year allowance.
+Verified (half-year): $10,000 Class 8 at 20% → Year 1 CCA = $1,000; under RIIP (2026) → Year 1 CCA = $3,000.

-- CCA reduces taxable income now but creates a recapture obligation when the asset is sold — recapture is 100% taxable as business income.
+• CCA reduces taxable income now but creates a recapture obligation when the asset is sold — recapture is 100% taxable as business income.
 Verified: $500K rental building sold at $600K after 10 years → $160,658 recapture (100% income) + $100,000 capital gain.

-- Most rental buildings are Class 1 (4%) — only the building value is depreciable, not the land.
-The half-year rule applies in year one: $500K building → Year 1 CCA = $10,000.
+• Most rental buildings are Class 1 (4%) — only the building value is depreciable, not the land.
+Under the half-year rule: $500K building → Year 1 CCA = $10,000; under RIIP (acq. after 2024): Year 1 CCA = $30,000.

-- Claiming CCA on rental property is a strategic decision, not automatic — recapture on eventual sale is 100% taxable as income (not at the lower capital gains rate), which can eliminate the benefit if your tax rate rises or the property is held long-term.
+• Claiming CCA on rental property is a strategic decision, not automatic — recapture on eventual sale is 100% taxable as income (not at the lower capital gains rate), which can eliminate the benefit if your tax rate rises or the property is held long-term.

-- CCA classes and rates are defined by the CRA Income Tax Act and change periodically.
+• CCA classes and rates are defined by the CRA Income Tax Act and change periodically.
 CCA is discretionary — you can claim $0 to the maximum in any year, and the UCC balance carries forward indefinitely.
 Verify all figures against current CRA Schedule 8 before relying on them for tax planning.

 What Is Capital Cost Allowance?